CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex6.md

     ![In this screenshot, the 'Associate subnet' blade is depicted with the 'WGVNet1' virtual network and 'Management' subnet selected along with the 'OK' button.](images/hol-ex6-task3-associate-subnet-blade-wgvnet1.png "Associate subnet blade for MgmtRT")

 8. Select **OK** at the bottom of the **Associate subnet** blade.

+### Review
+In this lab, you have completed:
+- Provisioned the Azure firewall
+- Created Firewall Rules
+- Associated route tables to subnets

 ## Great job on completing this exercise!
 You can now proceed to the next one.